Yandex Cloud

 To create a Managed Service for PostgreSQL cluster:

-1. In the management console, select the folder where you want to create a DB cluster.
+1. In the management console, select the folder where you want to create your database cluster.

 3. Click Create cluster.

-4. Enter a name for the cluster in the Cluster name field.
-It must be unique within the folder.
+4. Specify the cluster name in the Cluster name field.
+The cluster name must be unique within the folder.

-5. Select the environment where you want to create the cluster (you cannot change the environment once the cluster is created):
+5. Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):

 6. Select the DBMS version.

-7. Select the host class that defines the technical specifications of the VMs where the DB hosts will be deployed.
+7. Select the host class, which will determine the technical specifications of the VMs for deploying your database hosts.
 All available options are listed under Host classes.
-When you change the host class for a cluster, the characteristics of all the already created hosts change too.
+Changing the cluster’s host class updates the specifications for all of its existing hosts.

 • Select the disk type.